spectrocloud/librarium/docs/docs-content/getting-started/getting-started.md

 tags: ["getting-started"]
 ---

-This page gives an overview of how to get started with Spectro Cloud Palette and begin leveraging its Kubernetes full-stack management at scale.
+This page gives you an overview of how to get started with Spectro Cloud Palette and begin leveraging its Kubernetes full-stack management at scale.
 Palette's unique capabilities provide end-to-end declarative cluster management, cluster monitoring and reconciliation, as well as enterprise-grade security.